DREAM. BUILD. REPEAT.

 Welcome to the builder’s den

-The Age of Artificial Intelligence should also be the Age of Builders.
+The Age of Artificial Intelligence will be the Age of Builders.

-For the first time, the primary limitation on what can be built is no longer capital or access
+For the first time, the limitation on what can be built is not capital or access

 but imagination, clarity, and the ability to execute.